Breaking New Ground

 If your movement would like to apply for funding, download the application form and email it to firstname.lastname@example.org.

-We are currently processing the second round of application forms.
-The deadline for round three will be Monday 25 June.
+We are currently processing the third round of application forms.
+Round four is now open and the deadline for application is 1 October 2018.

 Program Director and Head Coach: Nigel Pollock